SeanMLaing/PythonMinesweeper/README.md

-# PythonMinesweeper
-A minesweeper game written in Python3
+A basic minesweeper game made by Sean Laing 2022